 - Increased hand sanitising stations

-It’s important to plan your journey before leaving as some routes and lines may be operating with reduced capacity.
+It’s important to plan your journey before leaving home, as some routes and lines are operating with reduced capacity.

 Keeping each other safe

 It’s important that we all play our part to stop the spread of coronavirus and to keep each other safe.
 You can do this by sticking to a few simple rules when travelling around the University.